simct/test/review-μ-Transfer_experiment.md

 ### Decoupled weight decay
 ![weightdecay](https://github.com/simct/test/assets/127532891/4d7d83cf-03a5-434f-8456-ee34a26e067e)<br/>
 When optimizing hyperparameters with Adam, the <a href="https://arxiv.org/abs/1711.05101">decoupled weight decay</a> method separates the weight decay from the optimization step, allowing independent exploration of the learning rate and weight decay factor.
-Experimental results using decoupled weight decay show that optimal learning rate transfer is not achieved.
-A large $\lambda$ value is suggested as a potential cause for this issue.
+Experimental results using decoupled weight decay showed that optimal learning rate transfer was not achieved.
+A large $\lambda$ value was suggested as a potential cause for this issue.
 In this experiment, $\lambda = 0.1$ was used.
-The smaller difference in optimal learning rates between small and large models, compared to other transfer failures, suggests that reducing $\lambda$ may help resolve the transfer problem.
+The smaller difference in optimal learning rates between small and large models, compared to other transfer failures, suggested that reducing $\lambda$ may help resolve the transfer problem.

 ### Multiplicative Nonlinearities
 ![nonlinear](https://github.com/simct/test/assets/127532891/b7ff437a-e3be-4bcf-9df4-74e51d2fac73)<br/>